 Enjoy the show:

-Keep sending me your photos and questions to: AskJoeB@gmail.com, and I’ll create a video critique of your image.
+Keep sending in your photos and questions to:AskjoeB@gmail.com, and I’ll create a video critique for you.